290th Military Police Brigade: Insignia

 The partizans were medieval weapons.
 They are crossed to indicate control of exit and entry.
 The circular embattled area is symbolic of the prisoner of war camps and military security facilities commanded and operated by the brigade.
 The two partizans, nine sides of the nonagon and circular center allude to the numerical designation (2-9-0) of the unit.

-Subordinate units
+Organization

-As of 2024 the following units are subordinated to the 290th Military Police Brigade:
+The brigade is a subordinate unit of the 200th Military Police Command.
+As of December 2025 the brigade consists of the following units: